-There are two rows of houses along the makeshift tracks and through the middle runs a full 9 car train.
+There are two rows of houses along the makeshift tracks, and through the middle runs a full nine car train.

 I started out from the reception center and made my way around, popping in at pretty much every building.
-What I can say is that these are really well done, every building has a bunch of history inside and it is one of the better museums I have been to.
+What I can say is that these well preserved, every building has a bunch of history inside and it is one of the better museums I have been to in California.

 The Print Shop

-I was pretty amazed by this room as it was literally full of printing materials used to make newspapers and other things.
-I had seen machines like this before but never as many as they had here so it was really interesting to read about how it all worked.
+I was pretty amazed by this room as it was full of printing materials used to make newspapers and other things.
+I had seen machines like this before but never as many as they had here, so it was exciting to read about how it all worked.

 I liked this building because it was more eclectic in nature.
 It had an exhibit showing how much phones have changed over the years and an exhibit relating to the guns used in the era.